codedeviate/nrun/README.md

-  nrun <scriptname> [args]   Run the script by name nrun -l                    Shows all available scripts nrun                       Shows all available scripts (same as the -l flag) nrun -s <scriptname>       Show the script that will be executed without running it nrun -h                    Shows help section
+  nrun <scriptname> [args]   Run the script by name nrun -l                    Shows all available scripts nrun                       Shows all available scripts (same as the -l flag) nrun -p <project>          Run the script in the specified projects path nrun -s <scriptname>       Show the script that will be executed without running it nrun -h                    Shows help section
 ```